python/cpython/Doc/c-api/init.rst

 .. c:function:: PyGILState_STATE PyGILState_Ensure()

-   Ensure that the current thread is ready to call the Python C API regardless of the current state of Python, or of the global interpreter lock.
-This may be called as many times as desired by a thread as long as each call is matched with a call to :c:func:`PyGILState_Release`.
+   Ensure that the current thread is ready to call the Python C API regardless of the current state of Python, or of the global interpreter lock.This may be called as many times as desired by a thread as long as each call is matched with a call to :c:func:`PyGILState_Release`.
 In general, other thread-related APIs may be used between :c:func:`PyGILState_Ensure` and